-10.4.5.1.
-P.P. means priority preference.
+- 10.4.5.1.
+P.P. means priority preference. - 10.4.5.2.

-10.4.5.2.
 Contestant shall indicate when she enters whether or not she has a preference for when she is up in the first go round.
 A maximum of 2 preferences will be allowed A specific slack may be given as a preference.
 In the case of 2 or more go round contests, (middle) may be designated as a preference.
-Middle will be defined as the performance or slack in which the first go round is completed.

-10.4.5.3.
-Contestant will give a preference for the first go when she enters.

-10.4.5.5.
-At priority preference rodeos with more than six (6) performances, wives can buddy with their husbands on the second head.

-10.4.5.6.
-At non-priority preference rodeos, wives cannot be buddied with their husbands on the second head, but will be buddied on the first head.
+Middle will be defined as the performance or slack in which the first go round is completed. - 10.4.5.3.
+Contestant will give a preference for the first go when she enters - 10.4.5.4.
+Reserved - 10.4.5.5.
+At priority preference rodeos with more than six (6) performances, wives can buddy with their husbands on the second head. - 10.4.5.6.
+At non-priority preference rodeos, wives cannot be buddied with their husbands on the second head, but will be buddied on the first head entries with any deviation in parameters or preferences given, each primary entry's parameters and preferences will be honored, and the buddy system will be negated.